Skip to main content

 After defining a virtual population (VPOP) and protocol, you can run a trial in Jinko to simulate different experimental conditions.
 This section explains how to create and run a trial using the Jinko API.

-Creating Measures for Trial Endpoints
+Creating an Output Set for Trial Endpoints

-The format for creating a measure is described in the Jinko API documentation.
 For more details on setting up measures, check out the guide.

-Example Request to Create a Measure
+Example Request to Create a Custom Simple Output Set

-"measures": [
+[

 {